Must See Scotland

 Options for your own seven day tour of Scotland.
 Use this outline itinerary with great ideas and handy checklist on what to see and do.
 Discover where to eat and stay and how far you could travel with this starting point for your Scottish travel plans.

 A first-time visitor with a couple of days for Edinburgh?
 Here are some must sees.
 What else you do depends how much history you can take!
-And check out our views about whether or not you should visit both Edinburgh Castle and the Palace of Holyroodhouse.
+And check out 'Must See Scotland' views about whether or not you should visit both Edinburgh Castle and the Palace of Holyroodhouse.
 (Hint: we wouldn't make the Palace compulsory!)

 “You’ve got it all HERE!”